Towards Understanding, Analyzing, and Optimizing Agentic AI Execution: A CPU-Centric Perspective: Introduction

-Although AI models run mostly on GPUs or accelerators, CPUs are used in tool processing including Python or Bash execution, web search, URL fetching, lexical summarization \cite{erkan2004lexrank} and Exact Nearest Neighbor Search (ENNS) on large databases to name a few.
-While prior approaches on AI efficiency aggressively focused on GPU kernels and KV-cache scheduling, agentic AI brings a plethora of CPU-centric tools in the execution pipeline.
-A recent research \cite{quinn2025accelerating} shows ENNS account for more than 75\% of the end-to-end latency on a 200 GB document corpus for a RAG (Retrieval Augmented Generation) workload consisting of LLama-3-70B \cite{dubey2024llama} model for generation.
-Another research \cite{jiang2025rago} shows that hyper-scale retrieval can pose a significant bottleneck in RAG pipelines for SLMs and higher retrieval quality.
-Furthermore, \cite{patel2024large} argued that web agent benchmarks like WebArena \cite{zhou2023webarena} are computationally intensive due to latency from real-time web interactions, where LLM actions can't be batched. \cite{xu2024conveyor} shows that tool partial execution can reduce request completion latency by up to 38.8\% revealing that tool execution is a significant part of the end-to-end latency.
-To address the new CPU-centric perspective and optimize for agentic AI, this paper makes three major contributions:
+Although AI models run mostly on GPUs, CPUs are used in tool processing including Bash execution, web search, lexical summarization \cite{erkan2004lexrank}, and Exact Nearest Neighbor Search (ENNS) on large databases.
+While prior approaches on AI efficiency aggressively focused on GPU kernels and KV-cache management \cite{kwon2023efficient}, they become ineffective for the CPU-centric tool execution of the agentic AI workloads.
+A recent work \cite{quinn2025accelerating} shows that ENNS accounts for more than 75\% of the end-to-end (E2E) latency on a 200 GB document corpus for a Retrieval Augmented Generation (RAG) workload with a Llama-3-70B \cite{dubey2024llama}.
+Furthermore, \cite{patel2024large} argued that web agent benchmarks like WebArena \cite{zhou2023webarena} are computationally intensive due to latency from real-time web interactions, where LLM actions can't be batched. \cite{xu2024conveyor} shows that partial tool execution can cut request latency by up to 38.8\%, highlighting tool execution as a major source of E2E latency.

-\textbf{System level Characterization:} We introduce three fundamental and orthogonal categorization bases (\autoref{section:characterization}) - orchestrator-based (LLM, host), agentic flow/repetitiveness (single-step, few-step, multi-step) and agentic path (static, dynamic) that comprehensively capture the computational and architectural diversity of agentic AI systems.
-These bases directly influence the system-level metrics of both CPUs and GPUs including performance and power.

-\textbf{Demystify CPU bottlenecks:} To optimize for agentic AI, we profile full system including CPU and GPU for latency timeline (\autoref{subsection: latency}), batch throughput (\autoref{subsection: throughput}) and energy (\autoref{subsection: energy}).
-We observe- \circled{1} Tool processing on CPUs can take up to 90.6\% of the total latency. \circled{2} Agentic throughput is bottlenecked either by CPU factors - number of cores, coherence and synchronization or GPU factors - main memory capacity and bandwidth. \circled{3} CPU dynamic energy consumes up to 44\% of the total dynamic energy at large batch sizes.
-To the best of our knowledge, this is the first work to demystify agentic AI CPU bottlenecks comprehensively across the three evaluation metrics.

-\textbf{Scheduling optimizations: } Based on the profiling insights, we present two key scheduling optimizations- \circledwhite{1} CPU and GPU-Aware Micro-batching (CGAM - \autoref{subsection:cgam}) and \circledwhite{2} Mixed Agentic Workload Scheduling (MAWS - \autoref{subsection:maws}) for homogeneous and heterogeneous agentic workloads respectively.
-We achieve up to 2.1$\times$ and 1.41$\times$ P50 latency speedup compared to multi-processing benchmark for homogeneous and heterogeneous agentic workloads respectively.